Can Your iPad Replace Your Laptop?

 If you’re used to a 15- or 16-inch laptop, an 11-inch iPad may feel tight.

-You can connect your iPad to an external display using a USB-C to HDMI adapter, which helps create a more desktop-like setup.
+You can connect your iPad to an external display using a USB-C to HDMI adapter, which helps create a more desktop-like setup — though that’s less useful when traveling unless you carry a portable monitor or have access to one.

 2. Price